bowenhu2000/TinyDLP/README_API_Hooking.md

    ```

 2. **Test scenarios**:
-   - Open Microsoft Word and try to save a PDF to a USB drive
+   - Open Microsoft Word and try to save a file to a USB drive
-   - Use a web browser to download a PDF to a USB drive
+   - Use a web browser to download a file to a USB drive
-   - Copy a PDF file to a USB drive using Windows Explorer
+   - Copy a file to a USB drive using Windows Explorer

 ## Logging